jbc-cp/csc202-assignments/projects/3/ass3a.md

 The key problem is therefore to construct such a binary tree based on the frequency of occurrence of characters.
-A detailed example of how to construct such a Huffman tree is provided here: Huffman_Example.pdf
+A detailed example of how to construct such a Huffman tree is provided here: [Huffman_Example.pdf](./Huffman_Example.pdf)

 Note:
 * You must provide test cases for all functions (Only test the provided functions, with the exact name provided)
 * Use descriptive names for data structures and helper functions.

+## Source Files

+Start with the source files provided to you as part of GitHub Classroom, or the ones in the [src directory](./src/) of this repository.

 ## Functions

 The following bullet points provide a guide to implement some of the